aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

    ```

 ## Task 5: Configure the private DNS zone

+In this task, you'll configure the Private DNS Zone to enable DNS resolution for the Private Endpoint you created in the previous task.
+This will allow resources within your virtual network to resolve the private IP address associated with your Azure Web App.

 In this section you'll create and configure the private DNS zone using: